On the applicability of single-spacecraft interferometry methods using electric field probes: Methods

-Similarly to the probes, currents due to plasma- and photoelectrons are influencing the spacecraft body.
-The balance of incoming and outgoing currents to the spacecraft body causes the spacecraft to obtain a finite potential with respect to the plasma.
+Similar to the probes, the potential of the spacecraft body is determined by the currents.
 In contrast to the probes however, we cannot bias the spacecraft body.
 This has the consequence that $\Phi_\text{sc}$ is affected by $\delta n_e$.
-An expression for the corresponding potential fluctuation $\delta\Phi_\text{sc}$ can be derived from the current balance condition, $I_\gamma+I_e=0$, where $I_\gamma$ and $I_e$, are the photo- and plasma electron currents to the spacecraft respectively.
-Implicit in this condition is the assumption that the spacecraft is sunlit, and that any additional currents, e.g. due to plasma ions and secondary electrons, are negligible.
+A simplified expression for the corresponding potential fluctuation $\delta\Phi_\text{sc}$ can be derived from the current balance condition, $I_\gamma+I_e=0$, where $I_\gamma$ and $I_e$, are the photo- and plasma electron currents to the spacecraft respectively.
+Implicit in this condition is the assumption that the spacecraft is sunlit, and that any additional currents, e.g. due to plasma ions and secondary electrons are negligible.
+We are thus considering the case when active spacecraft potential control (ASPOC)~\cite<e.g.>[]{torkar2016} is turned off.
 For the case of a Maxwellian plasma, $I_\gamma$ and $I_e$ are, respectively, given by

 where $I_{\gamma 0}$ is an amplitude coefficient, $n_e$ and $m_e$ are the electron density and mass respectively, $S$ is the spacecraft surface area, and $T_\gamma$ and $T_e$ are the photo- and plasma electron temperatures, respectively \cite<e.g.>[]{mott_smith1926,pedersen1995,roberts2020}.
 Setting $I_\gamma+I_e=0$ and assuming $T_e\gg e\Phi_\text{sc}$, we find